Internal medicine

 Dementia Vascular dementia, Alzheimer's (vascular factors involved)

-Cancer Increased risk with obesity, diabetes
+Cancer Increased risk due to obesity, diabetes

 • You are concerned about your blood pressure, blood sugar, cholesterol, or uric acid levels.